-The low-cost Power9-based workstation, called the Power AI DevBox, is priced at $3,499.
-The system is built for corporate and third-party developers to create AI applications.
-It contains NVLink, a high-speed interconnect between the unit's CPUs and GPU, along with an in-the-box, 30-day free license for IBM's PowerAI Vision.
+The low-cost Power9-based workstation, called the Power AI DevBox, is priced at $3,449.
+The system is built, which was developed in collaboration with Raptor Computing Systems, for corporate and third-party developers to create AI applications.
+It contains an in-the-box, 30-day free license for IBM's PowerAI Vision.
 The latter offering helps developers cobble together new AI models.

 "Before buying large servers [for AI-based projects], end users are experimenting first with desk-side systems," Dekate said.
 "Nvidia's DGX Station is trying to do something similar to IBM's product.
 They hope to bring extreme compute capabilities enabled by GPUs in a form factor for data scientists to work with."